what happens when you set boundaries in a relationship

 However, if they keep it up, raise your voice and tell them, “I said stop it, now!”
 And when you say it, say it confidently and firmly while looking the bully in the eye and giving him a hard glare.
 Also, make a power pose (hands on hips and feet shoulder-width apart).

-Remember that, In today’s world, bullies and abusers are everywhere and they will violate your boundaries if you allow them to.
+Remember that, in today’s world, bullies and abusers are everywhere, and they will violate your boundaries if you allow them to.

 Also, remember that bullies don’t respect boundaries because they don’t acknowledge them.
-In their minds, you’re the victim and you don’t deserve the same human rights as everyone else.
+In their minds, you’re the victim, and you don’t deserve the same human rights as everyone else.

 Sadly, many victims of bullying don’t have the confidence they need to set boundaries.
 They only keep their mouths shut, grin, and bear it while others wipe their feet on them.